Sacralization of L5 casefile sometimes creates a dilemma for the DC.

 Mrs D, a 39 year old woman first consulted me two years ago.
-Over the previous three years she had three severe, acute attacks of lower back pain, without referral to the legs.
+Over the previous three years she had three severe, acute attacks of LBP, without referral to the lower limbs.
 Whilst the acute phase passed, she continued to have nagging backache every day.

-Her mother and sister also have episodic lower back pain.
+Her mother and sister also have episodic lumbar problems.
 This is a strongly hereditary condition.